tartarJR/PW-Assignment/README.md

  * For bonus task, I used PostgreSQL for database and JPA-Hibernate for persistence.
  * For bonus task, an EmployeeDTO class might be used for having a better encapsulation of domain and repository layers from Service and Controller layers and to avoid partly complex JSON structure caused by self-reference.
  * I have a CommandLineRunner implementation for database seeding.
 Seeding can be done via raw SQL or EventListeners too.
 I just chose the simplest way for me.
- * Only two rows of data is populated on app startup.
+ * Only two rows of employee data are populated on app startup.
 I can add more if you wish.
  * Please feel free to reach me in case you have any questions or suggestions regarding my implementation.